J. Michael Smith, Esq.

 HSLDA has previously written about our concerns with the Common Core State Standards Initiative (CCSSI).

 These standards are being developed by the states.
 The concern, however, is that the federal government appears to be pressuring the states to adopt these standards by using federal education funds (i.e., Race to the Top funding) as a carrot to incentivize the states to adopt these standards.
-States which do not adopt the common core academic standards may lose federal funding.
-And as homeschoolers know, if the federal government funds something, the federal government is going to control it.
-What we have is a de facto set of nationalized education standards being created.
+States which do not adopt the common core academic standards may not be eligible for federal funding.

 Will this affect homeschooling families?
 That remains to be seen.
 These standards are being drafted for use in public schools.
 But historically, the more the federal government gets involved in education, the more it will control education.
 Something that may start as standards for public schools could easily lead to nationalized standards and requirements that every single student use curriculum aligned to these nationalized standards.
 This could then lead to calls for a national test that is aligned to the standards, and all students would have to take this national test.